mohae/systeminfo/README.md

 Convenience functions are provided for Marshaling and Unmarshaling the data using either `JSON` or `ProtoBuf` serialization.

+## Supported output
+* Go struct
+* JSON
+* Protocol Buffers
+* Flatbuffers

 ## TODO
 Add disk information.
 Add support for other platforms.